Neocky/Text2McBook/README.md

 ## About

-This script will convert text from a textfile to a formatted minecraft book file.
+This script will convert text from a text file to a formatted minecraft book file.
 The file contains a native `/give` command which can be used ingame to get a `writable_book` with the text as content.
-It supports different book formats which can be choosen with the parameter [`-f FORMATNAME`](https://github.com/Neocky/Text2McBook#parmaters).
+It supports different book formats which can be chosen with the parameter [`-f FORMATNAME`](https://github.com/Neocky/Text2McBook#parmaters).
 I got inspiration from a post from [r/admincraft](https://www.reddit.com/r/admincraft/).

 ### Default